OpenTermsArchive/contrib-versions/Bbc/Terms of Service.md

 *   Shareables - what you can't do
 *   Shareables - what you have to do
 *   Shareables - a thing we have to say
-*   Open-source software, open data and APIs
+*   Open-source software and open data
 *   Metadata
 *   Creations - what they are
 *   Creations - the terms